lamini-ai/llm-classifier/README.md

 ```

-These command line scripts just call python.
-You can also run this from python easily...
+These command line scripts just call python inside of docker so you don't have to care about an environment.

+If you hate docker, you can also run this from python easily...

 # Python Library